hashkrish/vm-tasks/practice_4.5/README.md

 - Capital
 - Continent

-The first two fiels country and capital are separated by a comma and the last two fields capital and continent are separated by a semicolon.
+The first two fields country and capital are separated by a comma and the last two fields capital and continent are separated by a semicolon.

 The command below prints the file.